olegfomenko/light-app/README.md

 - **In memory:** the seed is zeroized in the Rust core after use.
 - **Logging:** the Rust/gl-client logs (which contain node/payment metadata) are emitted **only on debug builds**.

-Known limitations / not yet done: no biometric prompt gating reveal & send (the key is device-lock gated instead); if the signer dies mid-session the UI can still look connected and a subsequent payment may hang (no double-spend — it just won't complete until you reconnect); balances can read low transiently while a channel is opening/closing.
-This code has **not** had an external audit.

-**Responsible disclosure:** please report security issues privately to the maintainer rather than opening a public issue.

 ## Design credit